-The table below sets forth the Authority's estimates of its rate revenue requirements for Fiscal Years 2012 through 2017, based on the FY12 CEB and assuming the Authority will receive debt service assistance of \$350,000 annually during the projection period.
-The estimates also assume an inflation rate of 2.5% for capital projects that are not yet under contract, an annual capital budget expenditure rate of 85%, with two-thirds of the remaining 15% assumed to be spent three years later, and that the costs of the capital program will be as currently set forth in the FY12 CIP.
-The planning estimates assume that all of the Authority's future long-term bond financings will consist of 30-year debt with a fixed interest rate of 5.5% in Fiscal Year 2012, 40-year debt with a fixed interest rate of 5.75% in Fiscal Year 2013, 40-year debt with a fixed interest rate of 6.0% in Fiscal Year 2014, and 40-year debt with a fixed interest rate of 6.25% from Fiscal Year 2015-2017.
-Variable rate indebtedness of the Authority is assumed to bear interest at 3.75% in Fiscal Year 2013 and at 4.0% thereafter during the projection period.
-Operating expenses are inflated at 4.0% beginning in Fiscal Year 2013.
+The table below sets forth the Authority's estimates of its rate revenue requirements for Fiscal Years 2016 through 2021, based on the FY15 CEB and assuming the Authority will not receive debt service assistance during the projection period.
+The estimates also assume an inflation rate of 2.5% for capital projects that are not yet under contract, an annual capital budget expenditure rate of 85%, with two-thirds of the remaining 15% assumed to be spent three years later, and that the costs of the capital program will be as currently set forth in the FY15 CIP.
+The planning estimates assume that all of the Authority's future long-term bond financings will consist of 30-year debt with fixed rates of interest of 5.0% in Fiscal Year 2015, 5.5% in Fiscal Year 2016, 5.75% in Fiscal Year 2017, and 6.0% thereafter.
+Variable rate indebtedness of the Authority is assumed to bear interest at 3.25% in Fiscal Year 2015, 3.5% in Fiscal Year 2016, 3.75% in Fiscal Year 2017, and 4.0% thereafter.
+Loans from the Trust are assumed to bear interest at an effective rate of 2.0% with a 20-year term for water projects and at an effective rate of 2.5% with a 30-year term for sewer projects.
+Operating expenses (other than labor costs) are inflated at 3.0% annually; labor costs are inflated at 2.5% annually.
 The Authority also has assumed it will not use more than \$12 million per year in the aggregate of funds from the Rate Stabilization Fund and the Redemption Account within the Debt Service Fund.
+The Authority has included in the projections the anticipated release of amounts in the Debt Service Reserve Fund beginning in Fiscal Year 2016 as a result of modifications to the General Resolution.
+The Authority has not included in these projections any amounts that may be released from the CORE Fund or the Renewal and Replacement Fund, as a result of such modifications.
+See "Security for the 2014 Bonds - Proposed Modifications to the General Resolution."
 The Authority believes that the estimates are based upon realistic cost estimates and other assumptions, and include adequate provision for contingencies.
-See "Historical Rates and Charges," above, and "Management's Review of Operating Results - Proposed Fiscal Year 2012 Current Expense Budget."
-Moreover, as discussed below, there can be no assurance that actual revenue requirements or expenditures will not vary from current estimates and cause actual rates and charges to be different from current estimates.
+See "Historical Rates and Charges," above, "Management's Review of Operating Results - Fiscal Year 2015 Current Expense Budget and First Quarter Results," below, and the Section 5 of the 2014 Triennial Report included in Appendix B. However, as discussed below, there can be no assurance that actual revenue requirements or expenditures will not vary from current estimates and cause actual rates and charges to be different from current estimates.
 For a discussion of risk factors that could lead to higher costs in the CIP, see "Capital Improvement Program - Factors Affecting the Capital Projects."